Steps to Complete:

 |Housing and food||$12,000.00|

 Financial Aid is disbursed quarterly through the University of Washington, based on the official UW academic calendar and these disbursements do not coincide with tuition due dates at MSU.
 Each disbursement includes the money to pay 1/3 of your tuition.
 Remember that you will have to pay expenses (rent, fees and tuition, etc.) at Montana State University in August, and you will not receive financial aid from the University of Washington until early September unless you have made the appropriate arrangements for a WWAMI short-term loan.
-Application deadline is June 28, 2013 at the SOM Financial Aid Office.
+Application must be received by the UWSOM Financial Aid Office by June 27, 2014 at the SOM Financial Aid Office.
 It is extremely important to take care of this now.
 Your short-term loan check will be available at the WWAMI office in August.
 This budget with the exception of tuition is the same as all first year WWAMI sites.

 T-557 HSB, Box 357430